Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/ae69c316-d8bd-4ed2-80ea-f99a44261fac)
 *Figure 165: Image of a compass being used to navigate a player toward the exit.
 Image Taken By: Steven Grevera*

 When picking up items as well, there is a chance for you to be jumped by spiders as a “trap” that will do damage to you.
-This can also result sometimes in a karuta being sealed.
-The way to tell if it’s a trap or not, is the drawer should slightly open but not all the way and seem to get “stuck.”
+This can also sometimes result in a karuta being sealed.
+The way to tell if it’s a trap or not is that the drawer should be slightly open but not all the way and it should seem to get “stuck.”
 This will tell you the drawer is a trap.
 You can open it again to take damage and there will usually be an item inside.
-Giving you the choice: Some of your health and a karuta sealing chance for an item, or ignore it.
+Giving you a choice: Some of your health and a karuta sealing chance for an item, or ignore it.

 ![image](https://github.com/user-attachments/assets/5b6f1763-24bb-4bae-9a10-519dbc72c6f1)
 *Figure 166: Image of spiders attacking the player after a drawer was opened.
 Image Taken By: Steven Grevera*